sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 The workshop is part of [EuroCarto](https://eurocarto2022.org/), therefore, free for all conference participants.
 If you are a local student, and you can only participate in the workshop, please get in touch.

 ### Workshop Commission
-- Prof. Dr. Sebastian Meier, Potsdam University of Applied Sciences
+- Sebastian Meier, Potsdam University of Applied Sciences
 - Edyta Paulina Bogucka, Technical University Munich
 - Florian Ledermann, Technical University Vienna

 ### Code of Conduct
 This workshop is specifically for young scientists.
 Young scientists with diverse backgrounds, in different stages of their careers and different perspectives.
 The workshop should provide a safe space for knowledge exchange, discussions and learning from one another.
 We wish for respectful and thoughtful interactions throughout the event.

-### Kontakt
+### Contact
 If you have any questions, please get in touch: [sebastian.meier@fh-potsdam.de](mailto:sebastian.meier@fh-potsdam.de).